Daph1986/postfly_jouw_online_drukkerij/readme/testing/README.md

   <summary>Click to see results</summary>
   <img src="../testing/img/flyers_300_mat_a6_mobile.png" alt="Lighthouse results" width="50%" height="50%">
 </details>
-The results for the other single pages, other sizes and paper types, is similar, they have been tested but are not shown here because the list would then become too long.
+The results for the other single pages, other sizes and paper types are comparable, they have been tested but are not shown here because the list will then become too long, even longer than it already is.

 ### Specification page
 #### Desktop